The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 \begin{lemma} Let $B$ be a P-graph with special clique $K = \{v_1, \dots, v_k\}$.
 Let $K_1, K_2, K_3 \in {\cal K}\sm \{ K\}$ be three distinct big cliques.
 Then there exist three paths $P_1 = v \dots u_1$, $P_2 = v \dots u_2$ and $P_3 = v \dots u_3$, vertex-disjoint except at $v$, with no edges between them (except at $v$), such that $v\in K$ and for $i\in \{ 1,2,3\}$, $K_i\cap P_i=\{ u_i\}$. \end{lemma}

 \begin{proof} Each of the cliques $K_1, K_2$ and $K_3$ is a set of edges from $R$ that share a common vertex.
 This defines three branch vertices $x_1$, $x_2$ and $x_3$ in $R$.
-By Lemma \ref{l15} there are vertex disjoint paths from $\{x_1,x_2\}$ to $\{y_1,y_2\}$, where $y_1$ and $y_2$ are two vertices of $R$ incident with edges that have the same label w.l.o.g.\ 1.
+By Lemma \ref{l15} there are vertex-disjoint paths from $\{x_1,x_2\}$ to $\{y_1,y_2\}$, where $y_1$ and $y_2$ are two vertices of $R$ incident with edges that have the same label say 1.
 We denote by $X$ the set of all the vertices of degree 1 from $R$ different from $y_1$ and $y_2$ ($X$ is not empty by (i)).
 We now apply Lemma \ref{MengerModified} to $\{x_1, x_2, x_3\}$ and $\{X,y_1, y_2\}$.
 If three vertex-disjoint paths exist (up to a permutation, say $Q_1= x_1 \dots y_1$, $Q_2= x_2 \dots y_2$ and $Q_3 = x_3 \dots y_3$, where $y_3 \in X$ and w.l.o.g.\ $y_3$ has label 1 or 2), then we are done.
 Indeed, in $L(R)$, this yields three chordless paths with no edges between them, ending at three vertices with labels 1, 1, 1 or 1, 1, 2.
 By adding $v_1$ or $v_1, v_2$, we obtain the three paths whose existence is claimed.

 We may therefore assume that the outcome of Lemma \ref{MengerModified} is a set $C$ of at most two vertices that separates $\{x_1, x_2, x_3\}$ and $X\cup\{y_1, y_2\}$.
 This contradicts~\ref{i:3} or \ref{i:4}. \end{proof}